SilkRose/Pony/stories/the-tour-of-twilights-castle/the-tour-of-twilights-castle.md

 Starlight lead them into the room.
 "This one is my bedroom."

-Sunset took in everything before her eyes landed on Starlight's mirror. "you've made some friends.
+Sunset took in everything before her eyes landed on Starlight's mirror.
+"You've made some friends.
 You want to add another one to the mirror?"

 Starlight smiled.

-The two took another picture and this one made its way onto Starlight's mirror.
+The two took another picture, and this one made its way onto Starlight's mirror.
 Afterward the two made their way back into the hall and onto the next door.

 "This next room is Spike's manifestation room.
 It's just a mirror he stands in front of while he flexes and compliments himself."